Bond funds worldwide suffer $1.6 billion outflow - BofA

 Municipal bond funds had outflows, for the 10th straight week, of $1.6 billion, while riskier high-yield junk bond funds suffered small outflows of $57 million, down from record inflows of $5.4 billion the prior week, data from the report showed.

-But funds that hold floating-rate bank loans gained $1.6 billion in new cash, marking their 58th straight week of inflows.
-Floating-rate loans are protected from rising interest rates by being pegged to floating-rate benchmarks.

-Emerging market bond funds suffered $700 million in outflows, meanwhile, marking their 10th straight week of outflows, the report said.

-Investors gave $6.6 billion to stock funds, showing continued demand for the funds after inflows of $8 billion the prior week.
-The inflows came even as the S&P 500 .SPX fell a slight 0.01 percent over the weekly period on mixed corporate earnings and caution ahead of the Fed's comments and the U.S. government's monthly jobs report Friday.
+Investors gave $6.6 billion to stock funds, however, showing continued demand for the funds after inflows of $8 billion the prior week.

-Stock exchange-traded funds attracted $5.3 billion of the total inflows into stock funds.
-Investors also favored U.S. stock funds, and poured $4.8 billion into the funds, marking their fifth straight week of cash gains.

-Investors have poured $206 billion into stock funds worldwide since November 2012, the report said.
-Those inflows have reversed outflows of $530 billion over the prior five years, data from the report showed.
-The S&P 500 is up over 19 percent so far this year.

 Money market funds, which are low-risk vehicles that invest in short-term securities, suffered outflows of $10.3 billion after investors pulled $12 billion from the funds the previous week, data from Bank of America Merrill Lynch and EPFR Global showed.